Let's get physical

 • Turns out, we’ve learned to love the in-person interactions we’ve missed out on for the better part of two years even more.
 We’re talking about the sensory pleasures of brushing your hand across the structured canvas of a new summer shoe or the subtle sway of a fig tree that makes you say, this must be the one.
 “When you are engaging in an in-store experience, you just have more sensory inputs to deal with: You can touch, feel, smell, hear,” Chris Gray, a consumer psychologist, explained to The Atlantic.
 “It creates more memorable experiences.”

-• That’s one of the reasons, Sowvital, a UK-based specialist brand of house plant fertilizers is opening up a new space with Appear Here this week.
+• That’s one of the reasons, Sowvital, a UK-based specialist brand of house plant fertilisers is opening up a new space with Appear Here this week.
 If you’re in the business of living things, creating a lively environment can be a matter of competitive edge.
 Online plant retailers seem to be sprouting up everywhere since we started treating our houseplants like children.
-But between shipping challenges and a crowded digital marketplace, setting your store apart isn’t always sunshine and roses.
+But between shipping challenges and a crowded digital marketplace, setting your shop apart isn’t always sunshine and roses.
 Sowvital is betting big on charming people with a bit of human touch.
 Call it a green thumb.
 “This particular glass shopfront is spectacular, and resonates so well with our brand vision and identity,” Founder Jack Lewis told Appear Here.
 Their new space on Redchurch Street in Shoreditch will be filled to the brim with lots of greenery and atmospheric lighting, plus beautiful, touchable products.

 JOIE DE VIVRE